Sumit189/LearnTube-AI/README.md

 - Quiz progress and answers remain on your device
 - No personal data is collected beyond what's necessary for AI processing

-You can clear all stored data at any time using the "Clear Progress" button in the popup.
+You can clear all stored data at any time using the "Reset" button in the popup.

 ### Optional Analytics